 Products Worth Considering

-[LED Motion Sensor Light]-Equipped with motion sensing and a photocell, the Ultra Bright floodlight automatically senses the movement of people/animals within a 6-30 foot/120° range.
+[LED Motion Sensor Outdoor Lights]-Equipped with motion sensing and a photocell, the Ultra Bright floodlight automatically senses the movement of people/animals within a 6-30 foot/120° range.
 When (LUX) is set to the sun sign: No photocell, day or night, light comes on when people are coming, no light comes on when no one is there.
 When (LUX) is set to the moon sign: photocell is triggered, no light during the day, light at night, automatically goes out after unoccupied/animal movement.
 (Sensor delay time can be adjusted to go off 20s-3mins after no one moves)

 Pack With a Plan